Deploy an Amazon Web Services VM with a runbook

-- Log verbose records and optionally Log progress records under the runbook setting Logging and tracing have been set to On.
+- In Azure Automation, set Log verbose records and optionally Log progress records under the runbook operation Logging and tracing to On.

-- You want to start the runbook, so click Start and then click OK when the Start Runbook pane opens.
+- Click Start to start the runbook, then click OK when the Start Runbook pane opens.

-- On the Start Runbook pane, provide a VMname.
-Accept the default values for the other parameters that you preconfigured in the script earlier.
+- On the Start Runbook pane, provide a VM name.
+Accept the default values for the other parameters that you preconfigured in the script.
 Click OK to start the runbook job.

-- You can view progress of the job and view output Streams by selecting the All Logs tile from the runbook job page.
+- You can view progress of the job and view output streams by selecting All Logs from the runbook Job pane.

-- To confirm the VM is being provisioned, log into the AWS Management Console if you are not currently logged in.
+- To confirm that the VM is being provisioned, log into the AWS Management Console if you aren't currently logged in.

-- For more information on PowerShell script support feature, see Native PowerShell script support in Azure Automation
+- For script support, see Native PowerShell script support in Azure Automation.

 - For a PowerShell cmdlet reference, see Az.Automation.